Published: March 2020

 - created almost 70,000 hours volunteering and community sector support activities; and

-- achieved 75% of responding suppliers paying their staff an hourly rate in excess of that advocated by the National Living Wage foundation.
+- achieved 75 per cent of responding suppliers paying their staff an hourly rate in excess of that advocated by the National Living Wage foundation.

 Building on our work

 Ringfenced recruitment - Belfast City Council